 Throughout the rest of that year, Dr. Dog began posting previously unreleased tracks on their website; the songs were later released as Passed Away, Vol. 1 in March 2008.
 In the summer of that same year, the group released Fate.
-Fate featured some of the band's most polished production to date.
-It also became Dr. Dog's highest charting album, peaking at number 86 on the Billboard 200 and earning positive reviews from outlets like Rolling Stone and Entertainment Weekly.
+Fate featured some of the band's most polished productions to date.
+It also became Dr. Dog's highest-charting album, peaking at number 86 on the Billboard 200 and earning positive reviews from outlets like Rolling Stone and Entertainment Weekly.
 After touring in support of the album, the group signed with the ANTI- record label and released 2010's Shame, Shame, a modern album that featured more guitars than the band's earlier work.
-Golden Boots member Dimitri Manos, who had played with the band on Easy Beat, joined up with the band as a full member, and made his first appearance on a full-length album in 2012 with the release of Be the Void early that year.
-Following the album, the band set to work building their own studio, a process that found the band refreshed enough to release another album, B-Room, in 2013.
-In early 2015, the group released their first live album Live at a Flamingo Hotel.
+Golden Boots member Dimitri Manos, who had played with the band on Easy Beat, joined up with them as a full-time member, and made his first appearance on a full-length album in 2012 with the release of Be the Void early that year.
+Following the album, the band set to work building their own studio, a process that found them refreshed enough to release another album, B-Room, in 2013.
+In early 2015, they released their first live album, Live at a Flamingo Hotel.
 Next up, the band revisited their cassette-only debut Psychedelic Swamp, turning it into a tighter, polished, and altogether different album for 2016. ~ Stewart Mason, Rovi